-Worksop lies on the A57 with close connections to the A1 and the M1 as well as the A60, this allows goods to be easily transported into and out of the area, explaining why Wilkinson and B&Q both have distribution centres in the area.
+Worksop lies on the A57 with close connections to the A1 and the M1 as well as the A60, this allows goods to be easily transported into and out of the area, explaining why B&Q, Premier Foods and DHL have distribution centres in the area.

-The rail links in the area are also good, Worksop lies on the Sheffield -Lincoln line, this takes travellers to places such as Sheffield, Doncaster, Meadowhall, Lincoln and Retford.
+The rail links in the area are also good, Worksop lies on the Sheffield - Lincoln line, and this takes travellers to places such as Sheffield, Doncaster, Meadowhall, Lincoln and Retford.